 From 2000 to 2010 ASCIA established an education focus, including:

-- Implementation of a new Strategic Plan with an emphasis on open access web based educational resources for patients and health professionals.
+- Implementation of a new Strategic Plan with an emphasis on open access web based educational resources for patients, consumers, carers and health professionals.

-- Development of the first versions of ASCIA Action Plans for Anaphylaxis in 2003, that are now recognised as world leading resources.
+- Development of the first versions of ASCIA Action Plans for Anaphylaxis in 2003, that are now recognised as world leading resources and used throughout Australia and New Zealand.

-- Development of the first version of ASCIA infant feeding advice in 2008.
+- Development of the first version of ASCIA infant feeding advice in 2008, which did not recommend delayed introduction of allergenic foods to infants, based on emerging evidence from published studies.

-- Management of its own Annual Scientific Meetings since 2006.
+- Management of ASCIA Annual Scientific Meetings since 2006.

-- Development of the first free of charge ASCIA anaphylaxis e-training courses (for schools and childcare services) in 2010.
+- Development of the first ASCIA anaphylaxis e-training courses (for schools and childcare services) in 2010.

-From 2010 to 2018 ASCIA has significantly expanded its education, training, advocacy and strategic planning, including:
+From 2010 to 2019 ASCIA has significantly expanded its education, training and advocacy.
+Highlights include:

-- Development of a wide range of free of charge ASCIA e-training courses for health professionals, schools, childcare and the public.
+- Development of a range of ASCIA e-training courses for health professionals and the community.

 - New and updated ASCIA action plans, guidelines and other resources that promote high standards, available open access from ASCIA website.